theobald-software/kb.theobald-software.github.io/content/_xtract-universal/operating-xtract-universal-with-a-load-balancer.md

 This helps to prevent downtime and ensures that your network is always available.
 - Scalability: A load balancer can also help improve the scalability of your network by allowing you to easily add or remove Xtract Universal servers as needed.
 This can be important for businesses that experience sudden spikes in traffic.
-- Centralized Management: A Load Balancer allows you to manage multiple servers from a single location.
+- Centralized Management: A load balancer allows you to manage multiple servers from a single location.
 This makes it easier to monitor your network, troubleshoot issues, and make necessary adjustments.
-- Parallel Processing:
+- Parallel Processing: A load balancer allows running multiple extractions at the same time on different servers.
+This increases the amount of extractions that can be run in parallel, see [Online Help: Execute and Automate Extractions - Running parallel Extractions](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions#running-parallel-extractions)

 ### Prerequisites